nicknick85/Collective-Intelligence-Research/README.md

 * _Model/VotingModel.r_ contains scripts for simulation of our model.
 * _Model/ModelExample.r_ contains scripts for reproducing Table 3 from the article.
 This file should be loaded from _CI.RData_ workspace.
 ## Demonstration application
-In order to see some of our analysis in real time, download all the files, open _CI.RData_ and use _source_ to read _app.R_.
+In order to see some of our analysis in real time via a shiny app, download all the files, open _CI.RData_ and use _source_ to read _app.R_.